Saltford Environment Group

 (from 300 BC to the modern age)

-Where known or evidence strongly suggests we have shown in this timeline what was happening in Saltford (shown in green) whilst major changes, developments and history were being made elsewhere around the world and in England.
+We have shown in green in this timeline what was happening in Saltford whilst major changes, developments and history were being made elsewhere around the world and in England.

 Naturally we have been selective in what we have included; we cannot include everything!